ade21/awsome-dns/README.md

-# AWSOME // DNS
+# AWSOME//DNS

-Welcome, this is the tool you where ever looking for!
-With AWSOME // DNS you can use AWS Route53 as your private dynamic dns service and forward your own domains to your servers at home (e.g. NAS, RaspberryPi, etc...).
+Welcome, this is the tool you were ever looking for!
+With AWSOME//DNS you can use AWS Route 53 as your private dynamic dns service and forward your own domains to your servers at home (e.g. NAS, RaspberryPi, etc...).

 ## Using AWSOME // DNS